stockx/LTPhoneNumberField/README.md

 * Use `initWithFrame:regionCode:` to initialize.
 Uses current locale if no region code is specified
 * Readonly BOOL property `containsValidNumber` fires KVO notifications if its value changes
 * Instance method `phoneNumberWithFormat:` returns the current phone number in the specified format
+* `setText:` method filters out all non-numeric characters and formats the phone number before assigning it to the text field

 ## Requirements